alienfast/gulp-pipeline/README.md

 Run it with `gulp`.

+## Recipes
+- Autoprefixer
+- EsLint
+- Rollup (variations include amd, cjs, es, iife, umd)
+- Sass
+- ScssLint

+## Error handling
+Error handling is baked into the recipes and the `Base.notifyError()` sends messages to you through [`gulp-notify`](https://github.com/mikaelbr/gulp-notify) with some nice console colors, a beep, and an OS notification (if possible).

 ## How it works

+### Recipes
-Each exported ES6 class is a recipe having configurable options that registers a task as well as a watch task if applicable.
+Each recipe is an ES2015 class having configurable options that registers a task as well as a watch task if applicable.
 These are simply common gulp build configurations.

+### Common config
+Each recipe depends on a common configuration for the `source` and `watch` that can be fed directly to `gulp.src`, this is the `node-glob` format with options.
+Even when interfacing with other libraries that don't use `gulp.src` directly (such as rollup), these recipes use a common config for ease of use and to enable generic platform definitions.

+### Platform definitions
+Common platform definitions are maintained in [platform.js](src/platform.js).
+These are simply common configurations for different structures found in common stacks such as node, rails, etc.  Recipes will fallback on these for configurations such as the `node-glob` `cwd`.
+One example would be the `cwd` for all javascript.

+### Merged configurations
+Each recipe's ultimate configuration is merged with your overrides - this provides a great deal of flexibility since any configuration you provide will override the defaults.
+This is all provided via the [`node-extend`](https://github.com/justmoon/node-extend#usage) library.
+Familiarity with how this works should allow you to specify just about anything.

+## Debugging
+Initialize any recipe with `{debug: true}` and additional information can be found in the log.

 ## I want it to work different...what can I do?

 There are many things you can do here (not an exhaustive list):